-The purpose of the DEAPS 2016 trip will be to teach students basic earth science from the nature and causes of volcanic eruptions to the origin and diversity of microbial life in hot springs, to what we can tell about past climates from the fossil record.
-Participants in DEAPS 2015 trip will fly from Boston on August 22nd to Bozeman Montana.
-Upon arrival we will load into rental vans and begin our trip, which will involve camping and touring in Yellowstone National Park and the surrounding region.
-We will leave Yellowstone on the night of the August 26th and fly back to Boston on August 27th.
+The purpose of Discover EAPS:Life in Extreme Environments is to teach students basic earth science from the nature and causes of volcanic eruptions to the origin and diversity of microbial life in hot springs, to what we can tell about past climates from the fossil record.
+Participants in DEAPS fly from Boston to Bozeman Montana in the week before orientation.
+Upon arrival everyone s into rental vans and begins the trip, which will involve camping and touring in Yellowstone National Park and the surrounding region.
+We will leave Yellowstone at the end of the trip for a night in a motel in Bozeman and fly back to Boston the next day.
+For specific informaiton on this year's trip please see here.

 Yellowstone National Park is roughly the size of the state of Connecticut.
 Most of the park is located in the northwestern corner of Wyoming, but small portions occur within Montana and Idaho.
 The park comprises primarily high, forested, volcanic plateaus that have been eroded over the millennia by glaciation and stream flow.